Vase of Flowers

-Vase of Flowers is an oil painting by the Welsh artist Gwen John (1876–1939).
+Vase of Flowers is an oil painting by the Welsh artist Gwen John, from the late 1910s. it is held in the National Library of Wales, in Aberystwyth.

-Description
+Description and history

 The undated work was painted in the early part of the 20th century.
-It was donated to the National Library of Wales by the Contemporary Art Society of Wales (CASW) in 1957.
+It was donated to the National Library of Wales by the Contemporary Art Society for Wales in 1957.

 The subject of the painting is a vase of pink and white flowers on a wooden table with a few white petals falling onto the table.
 A pink cloth is draped over a table in the background.
 It is an oil on board painting using the style of dry painting with an impasto brush.
 It may have been painted in her lounge.

 Analysis

 Gwen John's biographer Cecily Langdale says the painting probably dates from the late 1910s.
 A similar, earlier painting by John called Flowers is now held by Manchester Art Gallery.